The County Assistance Office (CAO) will count all resources not specifically excluded.

 One licensed vehicle per adult household member, including ineligible noncitizens and disqualified household members, regardless of vehicle use

-Any other vehicle a household member under age 18, including ineligible noncitizens and disqualified household members, uses to commute to and from employment (applies during temporary periods of unemployment) or to drive to training or education in preparation to employment
+Any other vehicle a household member under age 18, including ineligible noncitizens and disqualified household members, uses to commute to and from employment (applies during temporary periods of unemployment) to and from training or education in preparation for employment, or to seek employment.

 NOTE: Training or education includes any school attendance that will lead to a high school diploma, including vocational and technical classes.

-Example: A two person household consisting of one adult and one student age 17 has three vehicles.
+Example: A two person household consisting of one adult and one student, age 17, has three vehicles.
 One vehicle is exempted.
-The CAO must exempt both from the equity value test.
-However, the CAO must count the excess fair market value for the remaining two vehicles.
-(See Section 540.354 for computing excess fair market value).
+The CAO must exclude it from the equity value test.
+However, the CAO must count the excess fair market value for the remaining two vehicles. (see Section 540.354 for computing excess fair market value).

 Any vehicle already determined to be excluded from the resource determination